-If you do this assignment correctly, it will probably take you about an hour and a half: a few minutes to read Part 1, 21 minutes to watch the video in Part 2, about 30 minutes to complete the study guide in Part 3, and another 30 minutes to talk about it with your spouse/partner.
+If you do this assignment correctly, it will probably take you about an hour and a half: a few minutes to read Part 1, 21 minutes to watch the video in Part 2, about 30 minutes to complete the study guide in Part 3, and another 30 minutes to talk about it (if you're doing this with a spouse/partner).
 If you do this just to get it over with, it will likely have minimal benefit to you or your relationship.
 Think of it this way: this is 90 minutes worth of therapy for free!
 If you give time and thought to this, it will help you.

 Part 1: Read this.